joeybernard/ACENET_Summer_School_General/_episodes/05-performance.md

 ~~~
 {: .source}

 where 'f' is the percentage of your code that must be sequential, and 'p' is the number of processors being used.
-Looking at this equation, if we let 'p'go off to infinity, we get the absolute maximum possible for your code as 1/f.
-So, if half of your code needs to run sequentially, the absolute largest sppedup you will ever get is a factor of 2.
+Looking at this equation, if we let 'p' go off to infinity, we get the absolute maximum possible for your code as 1/f.
+So, if half of your code needs to run sequentially, the absolute largest speedup you will ever get is a factor of 2.

 These are just thoughts to keep in mind as we progress through the rest of the summer school.